scambier/obsidian-text-extractor/README.md

 # Obsidian Text Extractor

+Text extraction is a useful feature, but it is not easy to implement, and consumes a lot of resources.

+**With this plugin, I hope to provide a unified way to extract texts from images & PDFs, and make it available to other plugins.** This way, other plugins can use it without having to worry about the implementation details, and without having to needlessly consume resources.

 ## ⚠️ Early beta

-I'm [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this plugin with Omnisearch, but the public api is yet to be fully stabilized.
+I'm [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this plugin with [Omnisearch](https://github.com/scambier/obsidian-omnisearch), but the public api is yet to be fully stabilized.
 It's unlikely it will drastically change, but don't make your own plugins critically dependent on it yet.

 ## Installation

 Text Extractor is not yet available on the Obsidian community plugins repository.
 You can install it manually by downloading the latest release from the [releases page](https://github.com/scambier/obsidian-text-extractor/releases) or by using the [BRAT plugin manager](https://github.com/TfTHacker/obsidian42-brat).

-## What does it do?

-By itself, this plugin does not do anything (yet?).
-It is meant to be used by other plugins like [Omnisearch](https://github.com/scambier/obsidian-omnisearch), to extract texts from images and PDFs.

-It exposes a simple API to do so and caches the extracted texts to avoid doing the same work twice.

-## Why?

-Text extraction is a useful feature, but it is not easy to implement, and consumes a lot of resources.
-With this plugin, I hope to provide a unified and efficient API to extract texts from images and PDFs.
-This way, other plugins can use it without having to worry about the implementation details, and without having to needlessly consume resources.

-With this plugin, I hope to provide a unified way to extract texts from images and PDFs, and make it available to other plugins.

 ## Cache & Sync